Reddy11786/Python-Web-Application-CI-CD-DevSecOps-project/README.md

 The app has been designed with cloud native demos & containers in mind, in order to provide a real working application for deployment, something more than "hello-world" but with the minimum of pre-reqs.
 It is not intended as a complete example of a fully functioning architecture or complex software design.

 Typical uses would be deployment to Kubernetes, demos of Docker, CI/CD (build pipelines are provided), deployment to cloud (Azure) monitoring, auto-scaling
+## CICD Pipeline steps
+Steps:-
+Step 1 — Create an Ubuntu T2 Large Instance

+Step 2 — Install Jenkins, Docker and Trivy.
+Create a Sonarqube Container using Docker.

+Step 3 — Install Plugins like JDK, Sonarqube Scanner, OWASP Dependency Check,

+Step 4 — Create a Pipeline Project in Jenkins using a Declarative Pipeline

+Step 5 — Configure Sonar Server in Manage Jenkins

+Step 6 — we have to install and make the package

+Step 7 — Docker Image Build and Push

+Step 8 — Deploy the image using Docker

+Step 9 — Access the Real World Application

+Step 10 — Terminate the AWS EC2 Instance
 ## Screenshot

 ![screen](https://user-images.githubusercontent.com/14982936/30533171-db17fccc-9c4f-11e7-8862-eb8c148fedea.png)